samaea/LogicApps-Twitter-Sentiment-Lab/README.md

   1. Click on **Review + create** and then **Create**.
 Once deployment is complete, click on **Go to Resource**.

-## Creating your Logic App workflow.
+## Creating your Logic App workflow
   1. Click on **Blank Logic App +**

      >Now we are in the Logic Apps Designer, we can start to pull together our workflow.
 Let's go ahead and add a trigger for Twitter.